Reflections on God's Presence in Communion

 Christ’s Presence (Sacrifice) Emanates Outwards

 It is very clear that Communion is the sign of the new covenant (Luke 22:19-20).
 It is also very clear that the indwelling of the Holy Spirit is the purpose of the new covenant (Ezekiel 36:26–27).
 Both are forms of Communion established by Christ.
 The former at Passover and then His crucifixion, and the latter after His ascension at Pentecost.
-If we apply that targeting system, so to speak, to the new Temple where the presence of God reigns, that is, the body of Christ (believers), it becomes clear that there are, indeed, sacrifices made in the new Temple with all thanksgiving.
+If we apply that targeting system, so to speak, to the new Temple where the presence of God reigns, that is, the body of Christ (believers), it becomes clear that there are, indeed, sacrifices made in the new Temple with all thanksgiving (Psalm 107:22).
 To get there, we need to get our bearings straight: If we are the new Temple, both individually and collectively, what are the new sacrifices?
 Peter gives us a glimpse:

 As you come to him, a living stone rejected by men but in the sight of God chosen and precious, you yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ.